Forms

 duplicate form

-To duplicate a form, click on the three dot icon in the upper right corner and select Duplicate form.
+To duplicate a form, click the three dot icon in the upper right corner and select Duplicate form.

 From the Customize menu, you can view all of your forms.

-You can have a maximum of 5 forms in a project.
+You can have a maximum of 20 forms in a project.

 When duplicating a project, you also have the option to duplicate your form.
 Just select the Form check box when duplicating the desired project.